South Carolina is home to many beautiful and fascinating moth species.

 15. Twin-Spotted Sphinx Moth

 The Twin-spotted Sphinx Moth(Smerinthus jamaicensis), also known as the Jamaican Sphinx, is common in South Carolina.
-This attractive moth has a wingspan of about 2.5 inches, and its forewings are grayish-brown with two white spots on them.
+This attractive moth has a wingspan of about 2.5 inches, and its forewings are grayish-brown with two white spots.
 It is one of the different types of moths in South Carolina and also has dark stripes running along its hindwings.

 16. Achemon Sphinx Moth

-The Achemon Sphinx Moth (Eumorpha achemon) is a species of moth found in South Carolina and throughout the eastern United States.
+The Achemon Sphinx Moth (Eumorpha achemon) is a moth species found in South Carolina and throughout the eastern United States.
 It is a member of the Sphingidae family, also known as hawkmoths, and is known for its large size and distinctive appearance.
-The Achemon Sphinx Moth has a wingspan of up to 4 inches, with a brown or gray body and intricately patterned forewings.
+The Achemon Sphinx Moth has a wingspan of up to 4 inches, a brown or gray body, and intricately patterned forewings.

 In South Carolina, the Achemon Sphinx Moth is common in wooded areas, gardens, and parks.
 Despite its reputation as a pest, it is also considered a valuable part of the ecosystem, playing a role in pollination and serving as a food source for other animals, such as bats and birds.
 The Achemon Sphinx Moth is a popular subject for photographers and amateur naturalists drawn to its impressive size and striking appearance.